lleevveell66/MODPIT/README.md

   <img src="images/ModPitBoxBotDim_Filled.png" alt="Box Bottom Dimensions" width="60%" align="middle">
 </h1>

 Just keep in mind that I made all walls 3mm in thickness.
-Mind an measurements relative to that.
+Mind any measurements relative to that.
 These should give you enough to figure out where to cut your holes, though.
-I presume that you will be using brass mounting posts and screws, so I did not bother giving the exact mounting hole widths, post heights, etc.
+I presume that you will be using brass or nylon mounting posts and screws, so I did not bother giving the exact mounting hole widths, post heights, etc.

 I hope this helps!